-Institute of Artificial Intelligence, Ulm University, Ulm, D-89069 Germany, e-mail: susanne.biundo@uni-ulm.de

-Sphere Adaptation (SA) is one of the dimensions of adaptation which are realized within the ATRACO project.
-In ATRACO, we use the notions of Ambient Ecology to describe the resources of an Ambient Intelligence (AmI) environment and activity spheres (ASs) to depict the specific Ambient Ecology resources, data, and knowledge required to support a user in realizing a particular goal.
+Institute of Artificial Intelligence, Ulm University, Ulm 89069, Germany e-mail: julien.bidot@uni-ulm.de; susanne.biundo@uni-ulm.de to describe the resources of an Ambient Intelligence (AmI) environment and activity spheres (ASs) to depict the specific Ambient Ecology resources, data, and knowledge required to support a user in realizing a particular goal.
 In our approach, a ubiquitous computing system supports the execution of overlapping or disjoint ASs using the resources provided by the AmI space.
 An AS which is a temporary entity at run time is set up in order to enable a specific user goal: once the user goal is no longer relevant, the AS is dissolved.
 As long as this goal persists, AS is adaptive, in the sense that it can be instantiated within different environments containing similar resources and adaptively pursue its goal, whenever it remains possible.
 An AS is represented by a workflow that consists of activities to be executed and that are described in terms of services required or produced by resources of the Ambient Ecology.